 City Logistics & Production

-The requirement of the urban economy for Light Industrial properties is on the increase; the growth in online trading means that the “last mile” is gaining in relevance.
+The demand for Light Industrial properties in urban economies is increasing; the growth in online trading means that the “last mile” is gaining in relevance.
 The delivery of goods within just a few hours of ordering requires a logistics chain with warehousing space close to urban centres.
 They can be found far more in the inner cities and industrial areas close to the centre – as a component of multi-use concepts, summarised under the term “light industrial”.

 As well as warehouse space, these properties also offer space for low-emission production, such as additive manufacturing.
-The decisive factor is that light industrial properties can be used flexibly also rearranged.
-They are therefore different to traditional logistics and industrial properties, which were designed for a certain use or an individual company.
+The decisive factor is that light industrial properties can be used flexibly and rearranged.
+They are therefore different to traditional logistics and industrial properties, which were designed for a specific use or an individual company.

 Investors are on the look-out For light industrial properties